-Parameter Description Range Default 1d 07 Choose alarm to set output to ON (output OFF on conflicting alarms) Triangle shown = alarm selected $\nabla\nabla\nabla\nabla\nabla\nabla\nabla\nabla$ 1d 08 Choose alarm to set output to OFF (output OFF on conflicting alarms) $ abla$ Alarm: 1 2 3 4 5 6 7 8 Triangle shown = alarm selected $\nabla\nabla\nabla\nabla\nabla\nabla\nabla$ 1d 09 d09 and d10 only function if output is in binary mode: OFF: Do not count run time and reset counter to 0 ON: Count run time in hours while a binary output is switched on ON/OFF OFF 1d 10 Trigger function alarm when run time is reached (may be used as maintenance alarm), 0 = alarm disabled 012750h 0 1d 11 Uses PI sequence instead of binary sequence of PI loop Note: changing this value, will automatically as well change 1d13.
-ON/OFF OFF 1d 12 Activation limit if based on PI (1d01 = 1-4 AND 1d11 = ON), if value above this limit, output switches on.
-Note: shared parameter: changing this value, will change as well 1d14 0100% 50% 1d 13 Deactivation limit if based on PI (1d01 = 1-4 AND 1d11 = ON), if value below this limit, output switches off.
-Note: shared parameter: changing this value, will change as well 1d15 0100% 40% 1d 14 Activation limit if based on UI (1d01 = 9: if value is above this limit, output switches on.
+Parameter Description Range Default 1d 07 Choose alarm to set output to ON (output OFF on conflicting alarms) Triangle shown = alarm selected $\nabla\nabla\nabla\nabla\nabla\nabla\nabla\nabla$ 1d 08 Choose alarm to set output to OFF (output OFF on conflicting alarms) Triangle shown = alarm selected $\nabla\nabla\nabla\nabla\nabla\nabla\nabla\nabla$ 1d 09 d09 and d10 only function if output is in binary mode: OFF: Do not count run time and reset counter to 0 ON: Count run time in hours while a binary output is switched on ON/OFF OFF 1d 10 Trigger function alarm when run time is reached (may be used as maintenance alarm), 0 = alarm disabled 012750h 0 1d 11 Uses PI sequence instead of binary sequence of PI loop Note: changing this value, will automatically as well change 1d13.
+ON/OFF OFF 1d 12 Activation limit if based on PI ($1d01 = 1-4$ AND $1d11 = ON$), if value above this limit, output switches on.
+Note: shared parameter: changing this value, will change as well $1d14$ 0100% 50% 1d 13 Deactivation limit if based on PI ($1d01 = 1-4$ AND $1d11 = ON$), if value below this limit, output switches off.
+Note: shared parameter: changing this value, will change as well $1d15$ 0100% 40% 1 1d 14 Activation limit if based on UI (1d01 = 9: if value is above this limit, output switches on.
 Note: shared parameter: changing this value, will change as well 1d12 0100% 50% 1d 15 Deactivation limit if based on UI (1d01 = 9: if value is below limit, output switches off.
 Note: shared parameter: changing this value, will change as well 1d13 0100% 10%

-With manual positioning (1d01=6) position the output by time schedule or manually (ON, OFF or 0...100% in 0.5% steps for PWM outputs).
+- With manual positioning (1d01=6) position the output by time schedule or manually (ON, OFF or 0...100% in 0.5% steps for PWM outputs).
 Setting 1d02 to 0 will disable manual positioning.
 The output will then only be controlled by time schedule.
-Set 1d02 to 1 to activate manual control of the output.
+Set 1d02 to 1 to activate manual control of the output. - Pulse width modulation (PWM) mode is enabled with 1d06.
+In PWM mode the digital output will be switched on/off once per cycle.
+The on and off times are calculated according to the PI settings of the respective control sequence.
+It is not recommended to use cycle times below 10 Minutes for relays outputs as the lifetime of the relays will be shortened with frequent switching. - Minimum and maximum limits for PWM outputs.
+Using d04 and d05 the on time of the PWM signal may now be limited to the value defined with d05.
+After the limitation has been exceeded the output will cycle with a frequency that is defined with d04.
+Setting d05 = 00:00 will deactivate the limitation function.